elatov/elatov.github.io/_posts/2013-01-22-rhcsa-and-rhce-chapter-3-disks-and-partitioning.md

 >
 > **A.1.3.
 Partitions within Partitions — An Overview of Extended Partitions** Of course, over time it became obvious that four partitions would not be enough.
 As disk drives continued to grow, it became more and more likely that a person could configure four reasonably-sized partitions and still have disk space left over.
 There needed to be some way of creating more partitions.
 >
 > Enter the extended partition.
-As you may have noticed in Table A.1, “Partition Types”, there is an &#8220;Extended&#8221; partition type.
+As you may have noticed in Table A.1, “Partition Types”, there is an "Extended" partition type.
 It is this partition type that is at the heart of extended partitions.
 >
-> When a partition is created and its type is set to &#8220;Extended,&#8221; an extended partition table is created.
+> When a partition is created and its type is set to "Extended," an extended partition table is created.
 In essence, the extended partition is like a disk drive in its own right — it has a partition table that points to one or more partitions (now called logical partitions, as opposed to the four primary partitions) contained entirely within the extended partition itself.
 Figure A.7, “Disk Drive With Extended Partition”, shows a disk drive with one primary partition and one extended partition containing two logical partitions (along with some unpartitioned free space).
 >
 > <a href="http://virtuallyhyper.com/wp-content/uploads/2012/12/extended_parts.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/12/extended_parts.png']);" rel="attachment wp-att-5778"><img class="alignnone size-full wp-image-5778" alt="extended parts RHCSA and RHCE Chapter 3 Disks and Partitioning" src="http://virtuallyhyper.com/wp-content/uploads/2012/12/extended_parts.png" width="312" height="121" title="RHCSA and RHCE Chapter 3 Disks and Partitioning" /></a>
 >